Interpreting map-based $E$/$B$ spectral properties of CMB foregrounds: Verification of predictions and interpretability of the fields

 At $n=1$, $\rho_1$ compares the first-order spectral gradients of $E$ and $B$.
 Regions where components with distinct spectral indices overlap (\textit{e.g.}, intersections of loops, galaxy and stripe) stand out more clearly in $\rho_1$ than in $\rho_0$, indicating that first-order departures from a power law are preferentially carried by either gradient-like or curl-like structures depending on the local composition.
 This is precisely the behaviour anticipated in Sec.~\ref{sec:spatial_beta} and \ref{sec:superposition}, where spatially varying $\beta$ and line-of-sight superposition were shown to generate non-zero $\underline{w}_1$.
 The corresponding $|\Delta\psi_1|$ shows that, even when the static \textit{E}/\textit{B} patterns are asymmetric, the angle evolution of the $E$ and $B$ gradients can remain relatively aligned in some regions, but is strongly decorrelated in others, especially around the Faraday source (6) where complex $\underline{\gamma}$ is expected.

-For $n=2$, $\rho_2$ is dominated by the three curved components (4–6).
-The aged \textit{B}-like circular source (4), the intrinsically curved \textit{E}/\textit{B}-balanced source (5) and the Faraday-rotated \textit{E}-like source (6) appear as localized features with distinct signs and amplitudes depending on whether curvature is stronger in $E$ or in $B$.
-The rest of the sky, where the spectra are close to power laws, contributes little to $\rho_2$.
-The angle difference $|\Delta\psi_2|$ is small for the intrinsically curved source (5), where $E$ and $B$ acquire similar curvature in angle, but large around the Faraday region (6), where the curvature of the $B$-mode angle is much stronger than that of $E$, in line with the Faraday-mixing picture of Sec.~\ref{sec:faraday}.
+For $n=2$, $\rho_2$ is dominated by two curved components: (4), the aged \textit{B}-like circular source, and (6), the Faraday-rotated \textit{E}-like source.
+By contrast, $\rho_2$ vanishes for the intrinsically curved but \textit{E}/\textit{B}-balanced source (5).
+The rest of the sky, where the spectra are close to power laws, contributes little to $\rho_2$, apart from the spectrally steep \textit{B} loop and the spectrally soft \textit{E} loop, both relative to $\overline{\beta}$.
+These contribute to the second-order moment through the $(\underline{\beta}-\overline{\beta})^2$ term (see Eq.~\ref{eq:w_versus_logtaylor}).

 \paragraph{Log–Taylor parameters per field} The \textit{bottom row} of Fig.~\ref{fig:ratio_EB} summarizes the same information directly in terms of differences between $E$- and $B$-mode log–Taylor parameters: $\log A_{P_E} - \log A_{P_B}$, $|\psi_{P_E} - \psi_{P_B}|$, $\beta_{P_E} - \beta_{P_B}$, $\psi'_{P_E} - \psi'_{P_B}$, $\gamma_{P_E} - \gamma_{P_B}$ and $\psi''_{P_E} - \psi''_{P_B}$.
 The first two maps essentially reproduce $\rho_0$ and $|\Delta\psi_0|$.
 The difference $\beta_{P_E} - \beta_{P_B}$ highlights where effective spectral indices differ between $E$ and $B$: large positive and negative values are found on the pure $E$ and $B$ loops (1 and 2), while the stochastic background (8) shows values close to zero, consistent with nearly symmetric \textit{E}/\textit{B} contributions.